tqwewe/website/src/index.md

 - title: Conventional git log
   details: Search your commit history matching conventional commit items such as scope and commit type.
 - title: Enforce conventional commits via github actions
-  details: Check your commit compliance on every push to the remote and create release from your CI pipeline.
+  details: Check your commit compliance on every push to the remote and create release from your CI pipeline or using our Github bot.
 footer: MIT Licensed | Copyright © 2020 Paul Delafosse
 ---